simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 ## Standalone current sense

 Since the low-side current sense has to be synchornised with PWM of a driver of interest it does not make sense to use it as a stand-alone sensor.
-But once when you linked the current sense with the `BLDCMotor` you can use it to read your phase currents, overall current magnitude and DQ currents.
+But once you have linked the current sense with the `BLDCMotor` you can use it to read your phase currents, overall current magnitude and DQ currents.

 Reading the phase currents can be done by calling:
 ```cpp